josephGZC/binary_atmospheric_nucleation/README.md

 Among systems with minimal or partial miscibility gap (nonane/butanol and water/butanol), nearly equal amounts of each nucleating vapor were observed (median X~0.5) as shown in [Fig. 5](#anchor-F5) and [Fig. S3](#anchor-S3).
 Furthermore, a trend was observed in which the spread of mole fraction values decreased with increasing cluster size (as indicated by the decreasing area of the boxplots).
 In contrast, the water/nonane system exhibited a wide spread of mole fraction values in the small clusters, which is likely caused by the pronounced miscibility gap between the involved molecules ([Fig. S4](#anchor-S4)).
 Interestingly, larger clusters in the water/nonane system displayed mole fraction values close to 0.5.
 While the observed near-equimolar distribution of nucleating vapors in nonane/butanol and water/butanol clusters is likely due to the low miscibility gap in these systems, the similar behavior in water/nonane may be caused by another interaction, such as the clumping of unary clusters without significant mixing.

+> ✅ What are the observations on mole fraction for each pair?
+> ➡️ In smaller clusters,
+>
 <a name="anchor-F5"></a>
 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/b93a686f-0b3d-42dd-bd60-d59633b3d0a5">